 Sex, drugs, and rock n’ roll.
 Two of those are legal in Bangkok.
 Sort of.
 Legal drugs have a dark side, like people dying from overuse.
-But illegal drugs — some pretty serious ones — might soon be legal in Thailand.
-What’s the deal with all this back and forth?
+But illegal drugs -- some pretty serious ones -- might soon be legal in Thailand.
+What's the deal?